Thomas Brydone

 Thomas Brydone (14 April 1837 - 17 June 1904) was a Scottish-New Zealand land-company manager, farm manager and freezing-industry developer.

 Brydone was born in West Linton, Peeblesshire, Scotland in 1837.
 He grew up in Blair Atholl and received his education at Perth Academy.
 As a land stewart, he first worked for the Earl of Buchan and then the Duke of Hamilton.
 After moving to England, he worked for the West of England Land Improvement Company and then for Lord Falmouth.
 From 1861, he was back in Scotland, initially with the Earl of Buchan and then as a part-owner of the Young's Paraffin Oil Company in 1866 and 1867; the business failed when cheaper paraffin oil became available from the United States.

-The New Zealand and Australian Land Company was formed in Glasgow in March 1866 and in the following year, Brydone became the organisation's superintendent for property located in New Zealand.
-He arrived in Dunedin, New Zealand, in 1868 to take up his role.
-Brydone was successful in his job, helped by his extensive land management experience in Scotland.
+The New Zealand and Australian Land Company was formed in Glasgow in March 1866 and, by 1867, had about 123,000 acre, made up of Morton Mains 4,000 acre, Flemington 3500 acre, Woodlands 4,000 acre, Mable Bush 7,000 acre, Waimumu 30,000 acre, Finlay's block (qr) 4,000 acre, Hall's block (qr) 4,000 acre, Edendale 12,000 acre, Mataura Estate 25500 acre, Seaward Downs 17,000 acre and Oteramika Station 12,000 acre.
+In 1867 Brydone became the organisation's superintendent for property located in New Zealand.
+He arrived in Dunedin, New Zealand, in 1868 to take up his roleBrydone was successful in his job, helped by his extensive land management experience in Scotland.
 In 1877, the company amalgamated with the Canterbury and Otago Association, with Brydone in charge of its New Zealand operations.
-Upon his suggestion, the company unprofitable operation in Edendale was changed to dairying and when Brydone applied lime to the sour soil, he set an example that was soon copied by other farmers for improved grass growth.